Lay-Evangelism Leadership 2nd Essential for a TRULY Evangelistic Church

 Personally chat with these folks and gauge their interest in meeting with you to discuss how “we” can help “our” church be more broadly active in reaching “our” communities with God’s wonderful message of hope.

 Meet a few times to discuss ideas and potential obstacles, but especially focus on prayer—prayer for the success of the endeavor and prayer for specific unbelievers.
 After a few meetings you will be able to determine who is seriously interested.
 If someone in this group is a natural leader, that’s great!
-And if there are people who have abilities to teach and train others, that’s even better.
+And if there are people who have abilities to teach and train others, they can be very helpful in some of the processes to follow.

 Once your committed core group has coalesced, the next step is training.
 Just as Jesus spent time training the twelve, I recommend that you train your lay-evangelism leadership core group (or whatever you choose to call the group) first, before taking the broader step of offering training to the entire congregation